sjackson0109/TeamsPublicHolidays/README.md

     ```
     Note: One-day we will look to sign the ps1 file so the Set-ExecutionPolicy command can be skipped.

-4. **Execute the Script**: Run the `Create-TeamsPublicHolidays` or `Update-TeamsPublicHolidays` function(s) with the desired parameters to create/update the appropriate parameters; from this list:
+4. **Execute the Script**: Run the `New-TeamsPublicHolidays` or `Update-TeamsPublicHolidays` function(s) with the desired parameters to create/update the appropriate parameters; from this list:
     - ScheduleName: Specifies the name of the Microsoft Teams schedule to be updated or created.
     - CountryCode: Specifies the country code for which public holidays should be fetched.
 Use the country code list to find the appropriate code.
     - Year: (Optional) Specifies the year for which public holidays should be fetched.
 If not provided, the current year is used by default.